Noam98/data-science-project/README.md

 ## Methods:
-We will start with exploratory data analysis, in which we will look for missing values and columns that do not look right by plotting the data and comparing the min/max values to the mean and standard deviation, while saving 20% of the data for testing.
+We will start with exploratory data analysis, in which we will look for missing values and columns that do not look right by plotting the data and comparing the min/max values to the mean and standard deviation, while saving 20% of the data for testing.<br>
-Then we will perform PCA to reduce dimensions by looking for correlating variables and observing at the variables factor map.
+Then we will perform PCA to reduce dimensions by looking for correlating variables and observing at the variables factor map.<br>
-We will fit a regression model for every position to predict the market value of the player that season using cross-validation.
+We will fit a regression model for every position to predict the market value of the player that season using cross-validation.<br>
-To make sure our prediction is good enough, we will consider the R2, and compare our predictions on the test cases with the actual market value and look at the error.
+To make sure our prediction is good enough, we will consider the R2, and compare our predictions on the test cases with the actual market value and look at the error.<br>
 Finally, we will look for the most contributing variables to predict the market value, by looking at the p-values.